General program questions

 Someone came to my door/called me about an electricity program.
 Do they represent Eversource or Newton Power Choice?

 No. If you receive a personal call or visit about your electricity, that person does not represent the City of Newton, Eversource, or Newton Power Choice.
-Neither Eversource nor the City is knocking on doors or making individual sales phone calls.
-Any communication is done by mail and will bear the City seal and the Newton Power Choice logo or Eversource’s logo.
+Neither Eversource nor the City will come to your door or make individual sales phone calls.
+Any communication is done by mail and will bear the City Seal and the Newton Power Choice logo or Eversource’s logo.

 If you receive a call or a visit from someone who wants to discuss your electricity, here are three things to keep in mind: